 I see birds everywhere in west Tokyo.
 They are in my garden and in the farmer’s fields outside our windows.
 Before the pandemic, I walked to the grocery store or to the station every day so I would see them in the trees along the street, in garden trees, and on buildings.
 I would take the camera with me (before iphones) and I would take walks just to photograph them.
 So naturally, birds have shown up in my writing.

-Click on my photos to look more closely, but also click on the link in red below them to see photos at Cornell Lab’s eBird.
+Below are my photos of the birds in Beyond Me.
+Click on them to look more closely, but also click on the link in red below them to see photos at Cornell Lab’s eBird.
 Be sure to click on “Listen” on their page.
 You can hear what I hear almost every day.

 White-cheeked Starlings (Spodiopsar cineraceus) come to the fields to forage for insects.

 One always followed or led our neighborhood farmer as he tilled his field.
 The same one every day?
 Every year?
 I am not sure.
 The farmer has retired and I still see starlings.
 But none follow the farmer who rents the field.
 Big flocks of them sit on the wires every fall.
 This photo is our retired farmer following a starling.

 I was thinking of Chinese Hwamei (Garrulax canorus) for the bird that disrupts Maya’s class choir practice.
 I hear them but have only seen one.
 High in a tree at sunset, this bird sang its heart out.
 (Made my heart sing.)
 Sadly, this photo is not good.